 One effective way to help reduce social engineering attacks is to train people via presentations and workshops on how to identify a phishing attack, along with basic security measures they can execute before providing personal information when purchasing online.
 A few of these are checking the URL and certificates, and being suspicious when the application asks for too much information, etc.

-But often what should happen differs from what does happen.
+what should happen differs from what does happen.
+Cyberattacks become

-and solutions, patches, and fixes take too much time to develop and deploy.
+more complex and solutions, patches, and fixes take too much time to

-developing tools such as machine learning, neural networks, and
+security, developing tools such as machine learning, neural networks,